akosgarai/dsg/README.md

 ### Civicrm

 That tool installation could be executed with the `make build-drupal-civicrm`.
 It is a similar process as the drupal-build, but includes the necessary setup for the CRM installation also.

+## Changes

+The v1.0.0 version was implemented to support the test executions for CI.

+The v2.0.0 version was implemented to support the local development workflows.
+The scripts and workflow steps are updated to use the latest ubuntu image, php 7.4.
+If you need the v1 for your test executions, check out to the release tag in your checkout action.